fomightez/text_mining/README.md

 See [here](https://github.com/fomightez/dataframe2summary) for more examples and to launch a demonstration session.

-It's use is compared/contrasted with donut plots with the same data [here](https://nbviewer.jupyter.org/github/fomightez/donut_plots_with_subgroups/blob/master/index.ipynb) and [here](https://nbviewer.jupyter.org/github/fomightez/donut_plots_with_subgroups/blob/master/demo_summary_subgroups.ipynb).
+It's use is compared/contrasted with donut plots summarizing data [here](https://nbviewer.jupyter.org/github/fomightez/donut_plots_with_subgroups/blob/master/index.ipynb) and [here](https://nbviewer.jupyter.org/github/fomightez/donut_plots_with_subgroups/blob/master/demo_summary_subgroups.ipynb).
 Those notebooks can be launched in active form via the Binder service [here](https://github.com/fomightez/donut_plots_with_subgroups).
-Depending on the formatting of the data table output the summary data table and the donut plot can be complementary, too.
+Depending on the formatting of the data table output the summary data table and the donut plot **can both be complementary**, too.

 ---